mcelro4/ethics_fall2025/_pages/about.md

 ---
 permalink: /
-title: "[Name] Computes Ethics" #update to your name
+title: "[Kelijah] Computes Ethics" #update to your name
 author_profile: true
 redirect_from:
   - /about/